AndyPicton/Food_System_Emissions/README.md

 ### Data Analysis
-Once the data exploration phase was complete we setout to clean the data and narrow our questions down.
+Once the data exploration phase was complete we set out to clean the data and narrow our questions down.

-We cleaned the data using Jupyter Notebook and the following libaries:
+We cleaned the data using Jupyter Notebook and the following libraries:
 - pandas as pd to process data in a tabular format
 - numpy as np for linear algebra